avilla212/password_gen_for_kate/README.md

 - Beneath the "Download Python" button, you will see text that says "Looking for Python with a different OS?".
 Click on the link below that text to download Python for Mac OS.
 Choose your OS version from the list and download the installer.

 - pandas (install using `pip install pandas`)
+- **Type pip install pandas in terminal.
+Scroll down for instructions on opening terminal**
 - Create a file and/or folder on your **desktop** to save the passwords to

 ## Usage